cloudberrydb/cloudberrydb/DEV_SETUP.md

 gpstop
 ```

+When prompted for a response, type in "Y".

-2. The demo cluster setup uses different environmental variable settings than
+The demo cluster setup uses different environmental variable settings than
 what we added to our environment above.
 So, we need to clear them out.
 The
 easiest way is to log out of the VM and log right back in (the variables that
 we need to remain set will be preserved as we added them to the